ministryofjustice/cloud-operations-slack-bot/README.md

 - :construction: Confirm User online prior to selection from list
 - :construction: Create separate lists per channel
 - :construction: Add a _plan my week_ feature.
 This feature would automatically generate a table of events and randomly select a user to host each event.
-- :construction: Add a 'deregister' feature :wave:
+- ✔️ Add a 'deregister' feature :wave:
-- :construction: Heroku sleepiness
+- ✔️ ~Heroku sleepiness~ Migrated to AWS on Cloud Platforms
 - :construction: List all registered users in a channel
 - :construction: Add an icebreaker feature, maybe scrape from somewhere?
+- :construction: Return form for more information related to ceremony

 ### Error Handling:
 - ✔️ "Select from a channel with no users"
-- :construction: "@CloudOpsBot help" add help output
+- ✔️ "@CloudOpsBot help" add help output
 - :construction: fuzzy user commands i.e. 'select' = 'choose'